Tesla hikes prices in China as trade war hits US cars

 Tesla is the first major US automaker to raise prices in China in response to the higher tariffs.
 Most big American car companies avoid hefty import tariffs by making many of their vehicles for the Chinese market inside the country through joint ventures with local partners.

+"BMW China will not be able to completely absorb the duty increase for US imported models.
+We are currently calculating related necessary pricing increases," the company said in a statement.

+BMW also announced plans to increase production in China, but it said that was because of increased demand for vehicles there.
+It said it would not be cutting South Carolina production or jobs because of Chinese expansion plans.

-Tesla, which only makes cars in California, wants to open a factory in Shanghai so it can sidestep tariffs, but the company still hasn't landed a deal with local authorities to get it done.
+Tesla makes most of its cars in California, although it does some final assembly of cars in a much smaller plant in the Netherlands.
+It wants to open a factory in Shanghai so it can sidestep tariffs, but the company still hasn't landed a deal with local authorities to get it done.

 Tesla is reluctant to enter into a joint venture with a Chinese partner because it doesn't want to share its valuable intellectual property.
 China's long term strategy is to become a world leader in electric vehicles.